Introduction

 What To Archive/Restore?

-Apple Books stores the bulk of its data in two locations:
+Apple Books for macOS stores its data in two locations:

 ~/Library/Containers/com.apple.BKAgentService